SidneyNemzer/snippets/README.md

 This extension isn't ready yet!

-It will be installed from the Chrome Web Store once it's done
+It will be availible on the Chrome Web Store once it's done

 ## Developing